CamSoper/casoper-staging/casoper-playground/get-started-framework.md

 # Get started with .NET for Azure developers

-This tutorial will walk you through building and deploying your first application in Microsoft Azure.
+This tutorial will walk you through building and deploying a Microsoft Azure application using Visual Studio and .NET.
 When finished, you'll have a web-based to-do application built in ASP.NET, hosted as an Azure Web App, and using Azure DocumentDB for data storage.

 ## Prerequisites